aszepieniec/stark-brainfuck/docs/arithmetization.md

 The ProcessorTable consists of 7 base columns and 4 extension columns.
 The 7 base columns correspond to the 7 registers.
 The 4 extension columns correspond to the 4 table relations it is a party to.
 The columns may be called `InstructionPermutation`, `MemoryPermutation`, `InputEvaluation`, and `OutputEvaluation`.

 The boundary constraints for the base columns require that all registers except for `ci` and `ni` be initialized to zero.
 For the extension columns, `InstructionPermutation` and `MemoryPermutation` both start with a random initial value selected by the prover, but since this value needs to remain secret it is enforced instead through a difference constraint across tables.
-The `InputEvaluation` and `OutputEvaluation` columns start with 0 – no need to keep secrets here.
+The `InputEvaluation` and `OutputEvaluation` columns start with 0 – no need to keep secrets here, and nor are any symbols being read or written.

 The transition constraints for the base columns are rather involved because they capture dependence on the instruction.
 Let $\mathsf{ci}$ be the variable representing the current instruction register `ci` in the current row.
 Then define the deselector polynomial for symbol a $\varphi \in \Phi = \{$`[`,`]`,`<`,`>`,`+`,`-`,`,`,`.`$\}$ as
 $$\varsigma_\varphi(\mathsf{ci}) = \mathsf{ci} \prod_{\phi \in \Phi \backslash \varphi} (\mathsf{ci} - \phi) \enspace .$$